libremfg/rhize-docs/content/how-to/gql/query-filters.md

 ### Cascade

-The `@cascade`  directive filters certain nodes within a query.
+The `@cascade`  directive filters for certain nodes within a query.
 Use it to filter requested resources by a nested sub-property, similar to a `WHERE` clause in SQL.

 {{< notice "caution" >}}